-Prior to establishing Sadie Nash, Cecilia enjoyed a successful career in arts management.
-She led the Skowhegan School of Painting and Sculpture, was Associate Director of The Drawing Center, and was responsible for government fundraising at the Brooklyn Museum.
+Prior to establishing Sadie Nash, Cecilia led the Skowhegan School of Painting and Sculpture, was Associate Director of The Drawing Center, and was responsible for government fundraising at the Brooklyn Museum.
 She got her start as a social worker, counseling women at Fountain House, a “clubhouse” program for the mentally ill.